Sacrum: Structure

 The sacrum is a complex structure providing support for the spine and accommodation for the spinal nerves.
 It also articulates with the hip bones.
 The sacrum has a base, an apex, and three surfaces – a pelvic, dorsal and a lateral surface.
 The base of the sacrum, which is broad and expanded, is directed upward and forward.
 On either side of the base is a large projection known as an ala of sacrum and these alae (wings) articulate with the sacroiliac joints.
 The alae support the psoas major muscles and the lumbosacral trunk which connects the lumbar plexus with the sacral plexus.
 In the articulated pelvis, the alae are continuous with the iliac fossa.
 Each ala is slightly concave from side to side, and convex from the back and gives attachment to a few of the fibers of the iliacus muscle.
 The posterior quarter of the ala represents the transverse process, and its anterior three-quarters the costal process of the first sacral segment.
 Each ala also serves as part of the border of the pelvic brim.
 The alae also form the base of the lumbosacral triangle.
 The iliolumbar ligament and lumbosacral ligaments are attached to the ala.

 In the middle of the base is a large oval articular surface, the upper surface of the body of the first sacral vertebra, which is connected with the under surface of the body of the last lumbar vertebra by an intervertebral fibrocartilage.
 Behind this is the large triangular orifice of the sacral canal, which is completed by the lamina and spinous process of the first sacral vertebra.
 The superior articular processes project from it on either side; they are oval, concave, directed backward and medialward, like the superior articular processes of a lumbar vertebra.
 They are attached to the body of the first sacral vertebra and to each ala, by short thick pedicles; on the upper surface of each pedicle is a vertebral notch, which forms the lower part of the foramen between the last lumbar and first sacral vertebrae.

 The apex is directed downward and presents an oval facet for articulation with the coccyx.
 The sacral canal as a continuation of the vertebral canal runs throughout the greater part of the sacrum.
-The sacral angle is the angle formed by the true conjugate with the two pieces of sacrum.
-Normally, it is greater than 60 degrees.
-A sacral angle of lesser degree suggests funneling of the pelvis.
+The sacral angle is the angle formed by the true conjugate (the anteroposterior diameter of the pelvic inlet) with the first two pieces of the sacrum.
+Normally, it is greater than 90 degrees.
+A sacral angle of lesser degree suggests an anteriorly inclined sacrum, leading to funneling (progressive narrowing) of the pelvic canal toward the outlet.